doug-moen/openscad2/new_geometry/Geometry_Processor.md

   a geometric representation: B-Rep or F-Rep, which is then used for rendering as a preview or exporting to a file.

+The F-Rep version of the scene will contain functions that were originally defined by OpenSCAD code.
+These functions will be called many times during rendering, which is performance sensitive.
+These F-Rep functions will either be compiled into GLSL (the OpenGL shader language), or compiled into optimized machine code using LLVM.
+My current intention is to use a subset of the modeling language for specifying F-Rep functions, rather than introducing a different, incompatible language for this purpose.

 The current OpenSCAD implementation of phase 2 generates a mesh from the bottom up.
 For the F-Rep implementation, I intend to create different F-Rep representations of a given abstract object, conditional on what